Preschool

 LOADING PLAYER…

-• The First United Methodist Church Preschool and Mother's Day Out program is a ministry of the church which has long lasting educational and spiritual effects on children and families in the Dyersburg community.
+• The First United Methodist Church Preschool is a long-standing and respected ministry of the First United Methodist Church that has an enduring educational and spiritual impact on children and families in the Dyersburg community.

 Preschool address: P.O.
 Box 452, Dyersburg, TN 38025